Who did Moses See on Mount Sina, God or Angel?

 The truth which nobody is prepared to believe is that Moses did not actually see God.
 Here is the explanation.
 Issues bothering on the old and new testament of the bible, particularly on the idea of the words, God, Lord and LORD, are designed for the revelations of the new testament.
 These three words were used by Moses to attribute to the almighty at different parts of the scriptures, but not all were actually the Almighty particularized.
 This same idea goes the far to reexamine what we sometimes seem to mean when we answer calls from unknown voices with the same reference as, "My Lord..."
 The fact remains that, at any point we feel a strange aura or awe so captivating, particularly on positive religious view, we often submissively say the LORD has spoken.
 This was the issue with Moses.
 Let's examine the scriptures for all this.

-One beautiful allegorical contrast that will help you understand this Moses is found with the event in Exodus 16:15.
+One beautiful allegorical contrast that will help us to understand this Moses is found with the event in Exodus 16:15.
 Here, Moses clearly told the children of Israel that the manna was sent to them by the "LORD".
 But when you come to John 6: 31 & 32, Jesus told us that the bread did not come from heaven.
 Here, the central message is "manna" in the form of "bread".
 The first was symbolically referential to the second which speaks of Christ the giver of eternal life; not the manna eaten and one still died.
 Now, who did Moses see?

 Speaking in Acts 7:30, Stephen stated that it was one same angel of the Lord that spoke to Moses in the Old Testament and guided Israel through the wilderness.